corissahaury/weirdnamegenerator/README.md

 # weirdnamegenerator
-This is a random weird name generator that will generate a name on the console.
+This is a random weird name generator that will generate a five character name on the console.